Esri/di-survey123-tools-no-code-required/Use case 2 - Export survey responses to Excel report (Workbench)/README.md

 ## Requirements

-* ArcGIS Pro 3.2 or higher
+* ArcGIS Pro 3.1 or higher
-* Data Interoperability for ArcGIS Pro 2.9 or higher
+* Data Interoperability for ArcGIS Pro 3.1 or higher
-* [Survey123 form used](https://pm.maps.arcgis.com/home/item.html?id=1a4a4e91484d4175b340b7f8b9a1dfa3) for the sample solution or your own AGOL/Enterprise feature service with collected data and attachments.
+* [Survey123 form used](https://pm.maps.arcgis.com/home/item.html?id=1a4a4e91484d4175b340b7f8b9a1dfa3) for the blog or you own service with collected data and attachments.

 ## Resources